-- The CIL Regulations 2010 (as amended) requires that a 'meaningful 5.4 proportion' of CIL receipts be passed to the local parish or town council for the area in which development took place.
+- £70 to £175 per square metre of floorspace.
+Large Scale Retail floorspace is also charged at £180 per square metre across the Borough. - 5.3 Section 106 remains as a way of mitigating the impact of development and co-exists with CIL but on a much smaller scale.
+Section 106 agreements may still be used to secure mitigation for specific impacts of a development to make development acceptable in planning terms provided that any infrastructure sought is in line with Regulation 122 of the CIL Regulations 2010 (as amended) and has not been listed on the Regulation 123 List.8 - 5.4 The CIL Regulations 2010 (as amended) requires that a 'meaningful proportion' of CIL receipts be passed to the local parish or town council for the area in which development took place.
 The proportion to be passed to the local council is 15% of the relevant CIL receipts with a maximum cap of £100 per Council Tax dwelling within the parish in each financial year.
 Where a Neighbourhood Development Plan (NDP) is in place the 'meaningful proportion' will rise to 25% with no maximum cap specified.
 Parish Councils will receive their 'meaningful proportion' of CIL in April and October each year. - 5.5 A Charging Authority is required under Regulation 62 of the CIL Regulations 2010 (as amended) to prepare a report for any financial year in which it collects CIL.
 The table below sets out financial details as required by the Regulations. - 5.6 The CIL Spending Protocol is the authority's approach to allocating CIL funds for infrastructure projects.
 Bids made for CIL funds for an infrastructure project undergo a technical, criteria-based assessment by officers and will be recommended to Cabinet each year.
-Bids for projects will be based on the CIL Regulation 123 List, although bids can be made for other projects subject to evidence of need being provided. - 5.7 The Council accepted bids for CIL funds on 1 April 2018.
-In total 6 out of 8 schemes were recommended for approval, with the Council releasing £475,840.60 towards 6 schemes approved at Council on the 23rd January 2019.
+Bids for projects will be based on the CIL Regulation 123 List, although bids can be made for other projects subject to evidence of need being provided. - 5.7 The Council accepted bids for CIL funds on 1 April 2019.
+In total 8 out of 9 schemes were recommended for approval, with the Council releasing £607,495, towards 8 schemes approved at Council on the 20th November 2019.